Adventures in Flying to Machu Picchu: Avoid These Mistakes

 How to bypass travel through Lima, Peru:

 - Avianca Airlines usually offers 1 flight per day from Bogota, Colombia to Cusco

-- Amazonas Airlines usually offers 1 flight per day from La Paz, Bolivia to Cusco
+- Peruvian Airlines usually offers 1 flight per day from La Paz, Bolivia to Cusco

 What you need to know about local domestic airlines in Peru:

 (Latam Airlines - Avianca Airlines - Peruvian Airlines - Star Peru Airlines - LC Peru - Viva Airlines)

 - Several local airlines have gone out of business in the last year for various reasons.
 When you book your local flights in Peru separately from your international flights, the local flights are not "protected" in case you miss the connection.
 International flight delays are usually not an issue if you arrive in Lima at night because you can't fly to Cusco until the next morning.
 American and Latam Airlines have a few flights that arrive Lima early in the morning. (note that Latam Airlines is leaving the ONEWORLD Alliance in 2020 and I've been told that booking flights on Latam through ONEWORLD partner airlines has been scaled back.
 However Latam flights booked by partners are expected to be valid through October 2020.
 Check before you book!)
 And it makes sense to continue to Cusco the same day.

 - Unless you book the international and local flight in one transaction to protect the 2nd leg of your journey, please allow at least 3-4 hours layover in Lima.